Backing several selections in an event so that no matter which wins, the returns are the same.

 Now with the stake split evenly the amount returned should any runner win is £30.

 Dutching calculator - Work out the amount to stake so that your returns are the same no matter what the outcome.
-Handles exchange commision and up to 10 selections.
+Handles exchange commission and up to 10 selections.

 Free bet calculator - Want to guarantee a profit from your free sport bet?
 This calculator will tell you what to back and lay to generate the maximum possible returns.
 Supports commission deductions and terms where the free bet stake is not returned.